Our brand new album, Afrika Love, is out now! Buy it here!

 Alchemy Sound Project’s first release, Further Explorations, was cited as one of the best CD’s of 2016 by Downbeat Magazine and Britain’s UKVibe Magazine.

-Erica Lindsay and the ensemble, Alchemy Sound Project, are proud recipients of the Chamber Music America 2017 New Jazz Works Commission, made possible with the generous support of the Doris Duke Foundation.
+Erica Lindsay and Alchemy Sound Project were proud recipients of the Chamber Music America 2017 New Jazz Works Commission, made possible with the generous support of the Doris Duke Foundation.

 Erica was a recipient of the Composer Now 2017 Creative Residencies selection, in partnership with The Pocantico Center of the Rockefeller Brothers Fund and the Asian Cultural Council.
 She collaborated with Tibetan choreographer/dance artist Wangjia Zhaxi in a weeklong residency in November 2017.

 Sumi Tonooka was a 2017 recipient of the Senators Jazz Legacy Award, which she received in Philadelphia.
-She shares the award with a handful of Philadelphia’s jazz luminaries including, Odean Pope, Marshall Allen and Tony Williams.
+She shared the award with a handful of Philadelphia’s jazz luminaries including, Odean Pope, Marshall Allen and Tony Williams.

-Sumi was a recipient of the 2016 Music Alive: New Partnership Residency grant, through New Music USA, where she served as composer in residence with the South Dakota Symphony Orchestra under the direction David Delta Geir.
+Sumi was a recipient of the 2016 Music Alive: New Partnership Residency grant, through New Music USA, where she served as composer in residence with the South Dakota Symphony Orchestra, under the direction of David Delta Geir.
 Several of her original works were premiered, including Full Circle for Orchestra and Mingus Mood; Jazz Musings on a Theme for the Dakota Wind Quartet.

 Sumi has relocated to Philadelphia, after a stint of working and composing in Seattle, WA.

 Salim Washington is enjoying renewed musical life after releasing his first CD recorded in South Africa, Sankofa.
 The CD and the band are being very well received.

 Salim is playing in a multi-generational band with Mandla Mlangeni’s Amandla Freedom Ensemble in a project called Born to be Black: A Celebration of the Conscious Soul, with an all star lineup, including drummer Louis Moholo Moholo, whom Washington used to listen to in the Brotherhood of Breath and the Blue Notes as a teenager.
 Additionally, Salim is very happy to be part of trumpeter Sydney Mavundla’s tour, and also the tribute to Bheki Mseleku with band leader Sanele Pakhathi.